 A lifetime farmer and friend of the family owns a special vineyard outside Sutter Creek in Amador county.
 The unusual circumstances of 2020 provided us an opportunity to source fruit from this magical farm, whose fruit is perennially oversubscribed, so we jumped on it!
 We harvested a blend of 80% Tempranillo and 20% Mourvedre from her practicing organic vineyard.

 Mission – Fruit was 100% destemmed, fermented in stainless steel tank with pump overs twice per day.
 Brix was 21 at harvest.
-This grape is interesting in that it results in a light, ruby color with bright raspberry/
+This grape is interesting in that it results in a light, ruby color with bright raspberry/watermelon/pomegranate flavors, but then it surprises you with a nice bit of grip (tannin) on the finish.

 Tempranillo/Mourvèdre – This mountain fruit came in at 23 brix, was 100% destemmed, as we were looking to manage what can sometimes be a burly tannic structure, co-fermented in stainless steel tank, daily pump overs, and then racked to a mix of puncheons and tank for élevage.
-This wine displayed a reticent, ominous presence during fermentation, but has slowly begun to open up and show a pleasing profile reminiscent of blueberry/
+This wine displayed a reticent, ominous presence during fermentation, but has slowly begun to open up and show a pleasing profile reminiscent of blueberry/raspberry compote-filled chocolate truffles.

 The Mission is the lead singer and the Tempranillo/Mourvèdre is a guitarist with mystique—each have something to say—together they riff off of one another to create the idea of this red wine blend and make it delicious.